Susceptibility to Infection in cats

 Basics and possible causes

-Certain life stages, such as kittenhood or senior age, also increase susceptibility to infection.
+Certain life stages, such as kittenhood or old age, also increase susceptibility to infection.
 Young cats have an immune system that is not yet fully developed, while older cats often have a weakened immune system.

 Viruses such as Feline Immunodeficiency Virus (FIV) or Feline Leukemia Virus (FeLV) can significantly weaken the immune system and increase susceptibility to infection.
 These viruses impair the body’s ability to fight infection and can lead to chronic health problems.